Unless you test for it, there’s no way of knowing if lead is in drinking water.

 There are phased deadlines in 2024 and 2025 for schools to complete their next round of testing.
 After the second round of testing, schools will also be required to test every three years.

 Ongoing testing is important because lead levels at the tap can change due to water quality changes and the breakdown of plumbing components over time.
 We encourage facilities to strive for the lowest possible lead levels, ideally below 1 ppb.
 If a tap tests lower than 1 ppb for three testing cycles, that tap is not required to be tested again.

 Because there is no safe level of lead in the body, a Vermont Health Advisory Level of 1 ppb has been established.
 This is the lowest level that can be reliably measured in water.
 It is consistent with the American Academy of Pediatrics recommendation that taps in schools should not have lead levels above 1 ppb.

 In short, probably not.

-Any time a child’s test shows an elevated blood lead level (at or above 5 micrograms per deciliter (μg/dL)), the Health Department tries to identify the source of the exposure.
+Any time a child’s blood lead test shows a detectable level, the Health Department tries to identify the source of the exposure.
 By testing all schools and requiring remediation, we will be certain that any exposure from drinking water at a school has been identified and reduced.

 When deciding whether to test a child for lead in response to a school’s water test results, it is important to understand that the possible exposure to lead from drinking the water at a school may only be a part of the picture.
-We can’t know how much water an individual child drank at school, so the amount of exposure is unknown.
-There are other possible sources of lead.
-See the next question.
+There are other possible sources of lead (see the next question), and the amount in drinking water can add to a child's overall lead exposure.
+We also can’t know how much water an individual child drinks at school, so the amount of exposure is unknown.

-The Health Department encourages all homeowners—on town water or private wells—to test their drinking water for lead.
-The Health Department Laboratory offers the first draw test kit for $12.
-Call 802-338-4736 or 800-660-9997 ( toll free in Vermont).
+The Health Department encourages all homeowners — on town water or private wells — to test their drinking water for lead.
+The Health Department Laboratory offers the first draw and flush test kits for $12 each.
+Call 802-338-4724 or 800-660-9997 (toll-free in Vermont).